tonyhayes/my-project-seed/README.md

 * review Gruntfile.js

-* take a quick look at index.html
+* take a quick look at index.html (for an angular project scaffolded with yeoman, this won't be used)

 from the root folder (the place where the package.json is), run the following;
 * npm install (this sets up both the package and bower stuff)